-Students will be affiliated with Sociology’s Centre for the Study of Environmental Change – a research centre globally recognised for its commitment to interdisciplinary research that can make a real difference to the way we approach environment-society issues and problems.
+As an MA student, you will be affiliated to the Centre for the Study of Environmental Change (CSEC) – a research centre recognised globally for interdisciplinary research that can make a real difference to the way we approach environment-society issues and problems.
 Many of those teaching on the programme are contributing to research and policy development in areas such as climate change, energy, biodiversity, agro-food networks, urban and rural sustainabilities and environmental governance.